wangjinyang/ionic-angular-cookies/README.md

 ![image](https://github.com/wangjinyang/ionic-angular-cookies/blob/master/logImg/android/android_get_req_setCookies_webview_log.jpeg?raw=true)

-on image,compare ios webview,wo can not see Set-Cookies key,check the wireshark log there is two step. first app send request (obviously server send set_cookies command),second server reponse command set-cookies to webview,i take screen shot as show below
+on image,compare ios webview,wo can not see Set-Cookie key,check the wireshark log there is two step. first app send request,second server reponse command Set-Cookie to webview(obviously server send set_cookies command),i take screen shot as show below

 the question is that is't webview run the set cookies command which is send by server,we have no ideas about it ?